brikis98/yevgeniy-brikman-homepage/_posts/2013-04-02-some-ground-rules-for-debate.md

 If we debate long enough, it's possible that we'll become unhinged from reality and start to question *everything*.
 Perhaps the world is not what it seems.
 Maybe our senses are lying to us.
 What if this is all a dream?
-What if you're a figment of my imagination or I'm a figment of yours?
+What if you're a figment of my imagination, or I'm a figment of yours?

 If we get to this point, we need to stop immediately, and back up.